iamdonovan/iamdonovan.github.io/_sources/teaching/egm101/practicals/week8.rst

     ^^^

     Look at the three histograms.
 What do you notice about the distribution of the three periods (1871-1920, 1921-1970, and 1971-2020)?

     Pay attention to the position of the peak of the normal curve (the *mean* value), but also the width of the peak (the *standard deviation*), as well as whether the data appear to be skewed in a particular direction.

-    What can you say about the different time periods?
+    What can you say about the distribution of mean temperature across the different time periods?

 .. tip::